knetikmedia/knetikcloud-csharp-net20-client/docs/StoreSubscriptionsApi.md

 <a name="createsubscription"></a>
 # **CreateSubscription**
-> ModelSubscriptionResource CreateSubscription (ModelSubscriptionResource subscriptionResource)
+> SubscriptionResource CreateSubscription (SubscriptionResource subscriptionResource)

 Creates a subscription item and associated plans